SilkRose/Pony/stories/deternal/deternal.md

 Pinkie hugged back.
 "Hopefully."

 They enjoyed the silence as they hugged.
 Afterward they stared into each other's eyes.
 With terrible timing, the two shared their first kiss, both mares still crying.
-[AFTERWARD IS THE PREFERRED AMERICAN SPELLING.
-YOU SEEM TO WRITE MOSTLY IN AmE, SO YOU SHOULD ABSTAIN FROM USING BrE SPELLING.]

 Their kiss lasted long enough to make them blush, but not long enough to be seen by the next friend to wake up.